Why is Barnard building a teaching and learning center?

 When will it open?

-The new teaching and learning center is scheduled to open in August 2018.
+The Milstein Center is scheduled to open in August 2018.

 Who are the architects and construction company for the project?

 Award-winning Skidmore, Owings & Merrill architect Roger Duffy, FAIA, whose work includes major buildings at the New School, Brown University, Deerfield Academy, and the David Ben Gurion International Airport in Tel Aviv, designed the new teaching and learning center.

 New York City-headquartered Turner Construction is the construction services company for the new teaching and learning center.
 The company is a leading builder in diverse and numerous market segments, earning recognition for undertaking large, complex projects, fostering innovation, embracing emerging technologies, and making a difference for their clients, employees and community.
 It was founded in New York in 1902 and has contributed to many of the city’s landmark projects, including Madison Square Garden, Lincoln Center and Yankee Stadium.

 Will The Milstein Center achieve a LEED rating?

 The new teaching and learning center is projected to receive at least a LEED Silver Rating from the U.S. Green Building Council.